 Non-Hodgkin lymphoma is a cancer of the lymphatic system.
 The lymphatic system is part of the immune system, which protects the body against disease and infection.
-The lymphatic system is made up of a network of vessels, tissues and organs:
+The lymphatic system is made up of a network of vessels, tissues and organs.

-Lymph vessels - These thin tubes are found throughout the body and in organs such as the spleen, liver, thymus gland and bone marrow.
+Lymph vessels - These thin tubes are found throughout the body and in organs such as the spleen, liver, thymus and bone marrow.
 Lymph vessels carry lymph fluid around the body.

-Lymph fluid - This clear fluid travels to and from the tissues in the body, carrying nutrients and taking away bacteria, viruses, abnormal cells and cell debris.
+Lymph fluid - This clear fluid travels to and from the tissues in the body, carrying nutrients throughout the body and taking away bacteria, viruses, abnormal cells and cell debris.

 Lymph nodes - Also called lymph glands, these small, bean-shaped structures are made up of lymph tissue.
-There are about 600 lymph nodes all over the body.
-There are groups in the neck, underarms, chest, abdomen (belly) and groin.
-The lymph nodes filter lymph fluid before emptying most of the fluid into the bloodstream.
+There are about 600 lymph nodes found in groups along the lymph vessels, including in the neck, underarms, chest, abdomen (belly) and groin.
+Lymph nodes filter lymph fluid before emptying most of the fluid into the bloodstream.